sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/90-Connect.md

 to reconnect to a screen: screen -x to kill the whole screen: <code>&#96;</code>:quit to check if there are any screens running: screen -list After screen starts, verify the following programs have been started by switching to each window and checking.
 Some programs may not be started yet or may need to be restarted.
-(For safety we do not automatically start mode_controller.py which can arm the drone. )
+(For safety we do not automatically start mode_controller.py which can arm the drone. )  To stop a program, interrupt it by sending the interrupt signal with Ctrl-C.  You should get back to a prompt.
+Then use the up arrow or the emacs shortcut "Ctrl-P" to get the command line for that program back.
+Press "enter" to run the program again.

 0. <code>&#96;</code>0: roscore (enables ROS nodes to communicate)
 1. <code>&#96;</code>1: mode_controller.py (controls whether drone is disarmed, armed, or flying)